microsoft/Kusto-Query-Language/doc/hourofdayfunction.md

 ---
 title: hourofday() - Azure Data Explorer
-description: This article describes hourofday() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the hourofday() function to return an integer representing the hour of the given date. ms.reviewer: alexans ms.topic: reference ms.date: 12/19/2022
 ---
 # hourofday()